- Mystery Series

 DOGFIGHTERS by Alex Beecroft, UNDER THE HILL #2

 DOGFIGHTERS Under the Hill #2

 Rating: 3.5* of five

-Kidnapped by the faerie queen, Ben is confronted with his own supernatural heritage, a royal family and a lover he doesn’t remember.
+The Publisher Says: Kidnapped by the Faerie Queen, Ben is confronted with his own supernatural heritage, a royal family and a lover he doesn’t remember.
 His first instinct is to turn his back on them all and get back to Earth.
 Compared to this, Chris and his wacky cohorts seem almost…normal.

 Back on Earth, Chris Gatrell is having trouble convincing the police that he didn’t do away with Ben and hide the body.
 Determined not to lose another sweetheart to the elves’ treachery, he presses his motley crew of ghost hunters to steal a Mosquito bomber…and prays the ghosts of his WWII crew will carry them through the portal to Ben’s rescue.